 Mitsubishi Electric HyperCore Technology is specifically designed to ensure its full rated capacity is produced, on all those cold frosty days.
 In fact, it guarantees its full rated heating capacity right down to -15°C!
 It’s our guarantee that no matter where you live, if you experience frosty winter days, it will give you peace of mind that you will get all the heat you paid for whilst feeling the warmth when it matters most.
 As the graph (right) shows, even though both heat pumps are rated to provide 6kW of heat, their performance differs greatly as the temperature drops.
 While the standard heat pump produces less heat, the HyperCore LN50 model continues to deliver the full 6kW you paid for.
 The result?
 Your room heats up fast and stays warm when you need it most.

 A small car that has to pull a heavy trailer is likely to struggle and could double its normal fuel consumption.

 A large SUV on the other hand is specifically designed to pull heavy loads.
 In comparison to the small car pulling a trailer, it is likely to do this quicker, more effective and with greater fuel efficiency because its total performance is not compromised by the additional load it now needs to tow.

-No other heat pump in New Zealand is guaranteed to perform at its peak from +7°C to –15°C. Our HyperCore Heat Pumps will not lower their heating performance even when it is snowing outside.
+Our HyperCore Heat Pumps are guaranteed to perform at its peak from +7°C to –15°C and will not lower their heating performance even when it is snowing outside.
 So you can be assured that you will be kept snug throughout winter.
 HyperCore is also highly recommended for humid and high altitude areas.

 HyperCore Heat Pumps are fitted with a ‘heating caulking compressor’ unique to Mitsubishi Electric.
 The compressor is extremely efficient in its construction and performance.
 This compressor moves more vapour volume for less energy input and allows the compressor to maintain efficiency and higher revolutions.